ezEngine/docs-src/pages/docs/animation/skeletal-animation/animation-graphs/animation-controller-component.md

 * `Enable IK`: If *inverse kinematics*, such as [aim IK](../ik/aim-ik-component.md) or [two bone IK](../ik/two-bone-ik-component.md) shall affect the animated mesh, this option needs to be enabled.

+* `AnimationClipOverrides`: An array of overrides for the [animation mapping](animation-graph-asset.md#animation-mapping).
+See that page for details.
+Note that this can be changed at runtime using the script function `SetAnimationClipOverride()`

+## Component Script Functions

+* `SetAnimationClipOverride(sAnimationName, sAnimationClipResource)`: Allows to change the animation mapping at runtime, to for example use a different weapon animation when a character switches the active weapon.

 ## See Also

 * [Skeletal Animations](../skeletal-animation-overview.md)